 - 1. Circle Street: Streets which begin and end with connections on the same street. - 2.
 Corner Lot: A lot bordering on two (2) streets intersecting at an angle not greater than 135 degrees. - 3.
 Cul-de-sac: A minor street having but one end open for vehicular traffic and the other end permanently closed by a turn-around for vehicles. - 4.
-E-911: Enhanced 911 is a telecommunications based system that automatically associates a physical address with the calling party's telephone number, and routes the call to the appropriate PSAP. - 5.
+E-911: Enhanced 911 is a telecommunications-based system that automatically associates a physical address with the calling party's telephone number and routes the call to the appropriate PSAP. - 5.
 Formal Submittal: Is the very first time a project is submitted to The Planning and Sustainability Department for review. - 6.
 MSAG: Master Street Addressing Guide is critical for the successful implementation of an E-911 system.
 The MSAG is given to a phone company after it has been 100% verified.

 - 7. NENA: National Emergency Number Association is guidelines used to implement a valid address system. - 8.
 PSAP: Public Safety Answering Point is the final destination of an E-911 call (where the 911 operator sits) is a Public Safety Answering Point. - 9.
-Boulevard (Blvd.) and Parkway (Pky.): A broad street often lined with trees.
+Boulevard (Blvd.) and Parkway (Pkwy.): A broad street often lined with trees.
 Usually used for arterials or collectors. - 10.
 Court (Ct.), Terrace (Ter.) and Cove (Cv.): A minor street, often a cul-de-sac, generally less than 500 feet long, which ends in a turnabout.
-Also, a short horseshoe-shaped street. - 11.
+Also, a short horseshoe- shaped street. - 11.
 Drive (Dr.): Usually not as straight as an Avenue or Street used in residential and commercial developments. - 12.
 Highway (Hwy), Bypass (Byp): Designated State or Federal Primary road - 13.
 Lane (Ln.) and Place (Pl.): A reduced right-of-way branching from courts, places or ways.
 A curving street generally less than 1,000 feet.
 An uninterrupted street ending in a cul-de-sac and designated by a name. - 14.
 Loop (Loop) and Circle (Cir.): Circular or semi-circular street.
 A circle can be a street that returns to its self.
 A loop can be a short drive that begins and ends on the same street.
 A circle is usually longer than a loop and can be a secondary street that begins and circles back to terminate on the same street. - 15.
 Street (St.), Avenue (Ave.) and Crossing (Xing.): Minor local thoroughfare that is frequently used and carries heavy traffic.
 Can be considered a secondary facility connecting with a federal or state highway. - 16.
 Subdivision Name: is an approved name given to each development that is submitted to the City of Franklin. - 17.
 Telecommunication Tower: A tower, pole, or similar structure that supports a telecommunications antenna operated for commercial purpose above ground in a fixed location, free standing, guyed, or on a building or other structure. - 18.
 Way (Way) and Trail (Trl.): A dead-end right-of-way generally less than 1,000 feet long.
 A minor street that changes direction or begins and ends on the same thoroughfare that is generally a private, but sometimes public, street. - 19.
-BNS: City of Franklin Building and Neighborhood Services Director or Addressing Designee.
+Mews: is an enhanced alley and is used when residential structures face an open space lot that is greater than 75 feet in depth - 20.
+BNS: Building and Neighborhood Services - 21.
+BNS Designee: a person who has been designated.